sysartifacts/sysartifacts.github.io/_conferences/atc2022/call.md

 order: 10
 ---

-Reposted call for artifacts from the [USENIX OSDI website](https://www.usenix.org/conference/osdi22/call-for-artifacts).
+Reposted call for artifacts from the [USENIX ATC website](https://www.usenix.org/conference/atc22/call-for-artifacts).

 ## Overview

 A scientific paper consists of a constellation of artifacts that extend beyond the document itself: software, hardware, evaluation data and documentation, raw survey results, mechanized proofs, models, test suites, benchmarks, and so on.
 In some cases, the quality of these artifacts is as important as that of the document itself.
 Last year, [84% of accepted OSDI papers](https://sysartifacts.github.io/osdi2021/call) participated in the artifact evaluation process.
-Based on last year's success, OSDI '22 will continue to run an optional artifact evaluation process combined with USENIX ATC '22.
+Based on the success of the OSDI '21 Artifact Evaluation last year, this year USENIX ATC will run an optional artifact evaluation process for the first time, in combination with OSDI.

 The artifact evaluation process will consider the availability and functionality of artifacts associated with their corresponding papers, along with the reproducibility of the paper's key results and claims with these artifacts.
 Artifact evaluation is single-blind.
 Artifacts will be held in confidence by the evaluation committee.

 All (conditionally) accepted OSDI papers are encouraged to participate in artifact evaluation.
 Because the time between paper acceptance and artifact submission is short, we strongly encourage authors to start preparing their artifacts for evaluation while their papers are still under consideration by the OSDI Program Committee.
-See the [Submitting an Artifact](https://www.usenix.org/conference/osdi22/call-for-artifacts#submitting) section for details on the submission process.
+See the [Submitting an Artifact](https://www.usenix.org/conference/atc22/call-for-artifacts#submitting) section for details on the submission process.

 Questions about the process can be directed to [osdiatc22aec@usenix.org](mailto:osdiatc22aec@usenix.org).

 ## Important Dates

-- Notification for paper authors: **Friday, March 25, 2022**
+- Notification for paper authors: **Friday, April 29, 2022**
-- Artifact registration deadline: **Friday, April 8, 2022, 8:59 pm PDT**
+- Artifact registration deadline: **Tuesday, May 10, 2022, 8:59 pm PDT**
-- Artifact submission deadline: **Friday, April 15, 2022, 8:59 pm PDT**
+- Artifact submission deadline: **Thursday, May 12, 2022, 8:59 pm PDT**
-- Kick-the-tires response period: **Monday, April 25–Tuesday, May 3, 2022**
+- Kick-the-tires response period: **Thursday, May 19–Friday, May 20, 2022**
-- Artifact decisions announced: **Wednesday, May 25, 2022**
+- Artifact decisions announced: **Tuesday, June 7, 2022**
-- OSDI final papers deadline: **Wednesday, June 1, 2022**
+- OSDI final papers deadline: **Thursday, June 9, 2022**

 **Note:** For an artifact to be considered, at least one contact author for the submission must be reachable via email and respond to questions in a timely manner during the kick-the-tires period.